OpenHFT/Chronicle-Map/README.md

 identifier is smaller than the local nodes identifier, this update will be accepted otherwise it will be ignored.

-### Multiple Chronicle Maps on a the same server with Replication
+### Multiple Processes on the same server with Replication

-If two or more Chronicle Maps are on the same server, they exchange data via shared memory rather than TCP or UDP replication.
+On a server if you have a number of java processes and then within each java process you create a  instance of the same Chronicle map which binds to the same underline 'file', they exchange data via shared memory rather than TCP or UDP replication.
 So if a Chronicle Map which is not performing TCP Replication is updated, this update can be picked up by another Chronicle Map, this other Chronicle Hash Map could be a TCP replicated Chronicle Map, In this example the TCP replicated Chronicle Map would then push the update to the remote nodes.

-Likewise, If the TCP replicated Chronicle Map was to received an update from a remote node, then this update would be immediately available to all the Chronicle Maps on the server.
+Likewise, If the TCP replicated Chronicle Map was to received an update from a remote node, then

+this update would be immediately available to all the Chronicle Maps on the server.

 ### Identifier for Replication